 The calculation of the net defined benefit obligation is performed annually by a qualified actuary using the projected unit credit method.
-When the calculation results in a potential asset for the Corporation, the recognized asset is limited to the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan.
+When the calculation results in a potential asset for the Corporation, the recognized asset is limited to the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan (i.e., the asset ceiling limit).
 To calculate the present value of economic benefits, consideration is given to any applicable minimum funding requirements.